Authors guide#

 Before you add a link, consider whether you really need it for the documentation.

-It is preferred to copy the content from the source and add a link to the source as a reference through a seealso
+It is preferable to copy the content from the source and add a link to the source as a reference through a seealso

 Valid links are enforced automatically through Sphinx's linkcheck